-When I tell people that one of my income streams comes from blogging, they inevitably ask, “How can you make money blogging?”
-It”s a good question, because for the most part, blogs give away information.
+When I tell people that one of my income streams comes from running a blog, they inevitably ask, “How can you make money blogging?”
+It’s a good question, because for the most part, blogs give away information.
 In truth, there are many ways to make money from blogging.
 Here’s why I and so many others have found great success working at home as a blogger.

 1. Affiliate Marketing

 Blogging and affiliate marketing have made significant differences in thousands of people’s financial lives.
 The ease and affordability of blogging make it easy for anyone to start a site dedicated to a cause, hobby or interest.
 Affiliate marketing has made it easy to make money without having to create or sell a product or service.
 Combined, they can generate extra cash or a full-time income.

 Affiliate marketing is essentially referral marketing.
 You get paid by sending new leads or customers to other businesses.
 For example, if you recommend a book to your readers and provide a link the book through an Amazon Associates account, you can earn a commission each time someone buys the book using your link.
 Affiliate programs pay in a variety of ways.
 Some pay a percentage of a sale, while others will pay a flat fee for a lead.
 You can find affiliate programs in all sorts of places.
 There are affiliate networks, such as Conversant (formally Commission Junction) and Sharasale, which manage programs for many businesses.
 Or you can go directly to the source, signing up for an affiliate program directly with the company.

 The key to success in affiliate marketing is to provide valuable resources related to your blog topic.
 Don’t just link to a product to make money.
 A bad referral can hurt your site’s reputation.
 Instead, seek to give your readers the best resources to meet their needs.

 2. Contextual Advertising